ImPapaGhost/Flipper-Zero-Polynomial-Solver/README.md

 Getting Started

-To install and use the Polynomial Solver app, follow these steps:
+To install and use the Math Wiz app, follow these steps:

 Clone or download this repository.

-Build the app using uFBT (ensure you have the Flipper Zero SDK set up).
+To build the app use uFBT in the application folder (ensure you have the Flipper Zero SDK set up).

-Transfer the .fap file to your Flipper Zero device.
+Or transfer the .fap file to your Flipper Zero device using qFlipper into the Tools folder.

-Launch the app from the Flipper Zero's menu.
+Launch the app from the Flipper Zero's tool menu.

 Controls